ruricolist/FXML/README.md

 # Security

-This fork of CXML tries to be *secure by default*, following the lead of Python’s [`defusedxml`][defusedxml] library.
+FXML tries to be *secure by default*, following the model of Python’s [`defusedxml`][defusedxml] library.
 CXML is secure by default in some respects – it does not fetch external resources unless you tell it to – but it still vulnerable to other attacks, like the [billion laughs][].

 All of the new conditions are subtypes of `fxml:xml-security-error`, which is *not* a subtype of any other FXML error: you must handle it directly.

 Three extra keyword arguments for `fxml:parse`: